- Read appropriate grade level text aloud with correct pace and expression.

 - Write own prayers.

-- Observe created world to reinforce learning about God and personal relationship to Him.
+- Observe the created world to reinforce learning about God and his or her personal relationship with Him.

 - Frequent the sacraments.